juju/juju/doc/high_availability.md

 for Dqlite to use.
 If there is no unique address, new nodes will not be joined to the cluster until one can be determined.
 See _Controller Charm_ below.

-Beyond joining nodes to the cluster, Juju does not manage Dqlite node roles.
+Each Dqlite node has a role within the cluster.
+Juju does not manage node roles; this is handled within Dqlite itself.
+A cluster is constituted by:
-This is handled within Dqlite itself.
-A cluster will have one leader, voters which are eligible to participate in leader elections, stand-bys and spares.

-Juju does not predicate any logic on node roles.
+- one _leader_ to which all database reads and writes are redirected,
+- up to two other _voters_ that participate in leader elections,
+- _stand-bys_; and
+- _spares_.

-If the number of controller instances is reduced to one, the `dbaccessor` worker detects this scenario and proactively reconfigure the cluster to be constituted by the local node only.
+If the number of controller instances is reduced to one, the `dbaccessor` worker detects this scenario and reconfigures the cluster with the local node as the only member.

-### Controller Charm
+## Controller charm

 The controller charm propagates binding information to the `dbaccessor` worker.
 It coordinates with other controller units via the `db-cluster` peer relation.